maybebyte/anthesis/why-openbsd.md

 OpenBSD feels transparent and comprehensible.
-Between the FAQ, man pages, and mailing lists, as well as other resources `(/etc/examples, /usr/local/share/doc/pkg-readmes)`, OpenBSD gives one the tools to understand any problems one may run into at a fundamental level.
-It's a didactic environment well-suited to anyone with a DIY attitude.
+Between the FAQ, man pages, and mailing lists, as well as other resources `(/etc/examples, /usr/local/share/doc/pkg-readmes)`, the user is not lacking in ways to understand how the system works under the hood.
+An OpenBSD installation is a didactic environment well-suited to anyone with a DIY attitude.

 ## Security